meditonsin/NightMirrorMoon/README.md

 How to use
 ----------

-Put the subreddit the bot will work in the `$subreddit` variable.
+Copy or rename `nmm.conf.example` to `nmm.conf` and fill in the values.

-Make a reddit account and put the credentials into the `$reddit_account` and `$reddit_password` variables.
+Make a reddit account and put the credentials into the `reddit_account` and `reddit_password` keys.
 The account might need some karma in the subreddit it's supposed to work in and ideally a verified email address, to get around reddit's rate limiting.  ([See here for more info.](http://www.reddit.com/r/help/wiki/faq#wiki_why_am_i_being_told_.22you.27re_doing_that_too_much....22_i.27ve_been_here_for_years.21))

 Make an imgur account and [register](http://api.imgur.com/#register) the bot.
-Put the App-ID you get from there into the `$imgur_appid` variable.
+Put the App-ID you get from there into `imgur_appid`.

 Make a tumblr account and [register](http://www.tumblr.com/oauth/apps) the bot.
-Put the API key into the `$tumblr_api_key` variable.
+Put the API key into `$tumblr_api_key`.

 Not strictly necessary, but probably for the best, is to change the user agent string of the `REST::Client` instance that does calls to reddit to something of your own.
-[See here for more info.](https://github.com/reddit/reddit/wiki/API) This can be set in the `$useragent` variable for everything.
+[See here for more info.](https://github.com/reddit/reddit/wiki/API) This can be set in the `useragent` key.

 There's also the option to only mirror content that is tagged as mature, to allow people without DA accounts to see it.
-Set `$mature_only` to `1` for that.
+Set `mature_only` to `1` for that.

-When the bot encounters an error while creating a mirror or deleting an unused one (because it encountered an error elsewhere), it will retry at most `$max_retries` times, with a five second delay between each try.
+When the bot encounters an error while creating a mirror or deleting an unused one (because it encountered an error elsewhere), it will retry at most `max_retries` times, with a five second delay between each try.

 Limitations